 What is the Process of Getting a Divorce?

-Every divorce will be somewhat different due a couple’s personal circumstances and the laws that govern divorce in the state where you live.
+If you’re in the early stages of considering a divorce, then one of the first things you need to understand is how the divorce process works.
+Every divorce will be somewhat different due to a couple’s personal circumstances and the laws that govern divorce in the state where you live.

 For example, a divorcing couple who has only been married for a few years, has little money in the bank and no children will be different than a couple who has been married for 25 years, own a house and have considerable retirement accounts and financial assets.